On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

-Applying Theorem C, this concludes the proof that the generic type of $(X,v)$ is minimal when $\mathrm{dim}(X) \geq 3$.
-To handle the case where $\mathrm{dim}(X) = 2$, it is enough to see that (b) ensures that every rational integral of $(X,v)$ is constant.
-This follows from a theorem of Camacho and Sad \cite{Camacho-Sad} which ensures that every singular point admits at least one analytic separatrix (see the proof of Theorem 2.1.2 in \cite{jaoui-ANT} for details). \end{proof}
+If $\mathrm{dim}(X) \geq 3$, the hypothesis of Theorem D are fulfilled and we conclude that the generic type of $(X,v)$ is minimal as required.
+To handle the case where $\mathrm{dim}(X) = 2$, it remains to see that (b) ensures that every rational integral of $(X,v)$ is constant.
+This follows from the theorem of Camacho and Sad \cite{Camacho-Sad} asserting that every singular point admits at least one analytic separatrix, see the proof of Theorem 2.1.2 in \cite{jaoui-ANT} for additional details. \end{proof}